Celtic Camp | Lughnasa Games

 Accessorize

 You'll notice that everyone is wearing a belt.
-This works cause none of the costumes have pockets and it's also a really cool way to show off your lovely bag, dagger, drinking horn......then there's the option of jelewry gold or silver anyone?
+This works cause none of the costumes have pockets and it's also a really cool way to show off your lovely bag, dagger, drinking horn......then there's the option of jewelry... gold or silver anyone?

 Foot Wear